-Dr. David Sugarbaker is a renowned thoracic surgeon who specializes in the treatment of mesothelioma.
+Dr. David Sugarbaker was a renowned thoracic surgeon who specialized in the treatment of mesothelioma.

 Dr. Sugarbaker began his career at Brigham & Women’s Hospital, quickly becoming an important lead on a number of programs.
 In 1989, Dr. Sugarbaker was a vital figure in establishing the Tissue and Blood Repository at Brigham & Women’s Hospital, one of the first tissue repositories in the United States, which has led to great collaborative research projects.

 One of his most notable contributions through his time at Brigham & Women’s Hospital, though, is the development of the International Mesothelioma Program in 2002.
 The program is the largest of its kind, created with one main goal: finding a cure for mesothelioma.
 The program brings together leading researchers to develop cutting edge treatments, improve diagnostic methods and screenings, and overall better understand the disease and how it develops.
 The program continues to be an important research center today, and has helped many patients and their families through such a difficult diagnosis.

 In 2014, Dr. Sugarbaker moved to Texas with the hopes of building a similarly expansive program through the Baylor College of Medicine.
 Dr. Sugarbaker had been working as the director of the Lung Institute, the first comprehensive, multi-specialty program in Texas developed under a partnership with Baylor St. Luke’s Medical Center and the college.
 The institute includes experts in a number of specialties, like medical oncology, and also relies on Baylor’s internationally recognized genome sequencing and genetic programs.
 The Lung Institute treats patients from around the world facing everything from asthma to mesothelioma with the latest treatments and advanced technology.
 The institute also heavily focuses on research through collaboration among different specialties and conducting clinical trials.